 Of course, unless you use the Exercise.com software platform to grow your fitness business online and offer online training and online workout groups then many of these general fitness hashtags will be a waste for you if you only offer training to the very narrow slice of the Internet that can meet with you in person.

-Read More: Best Fitness Influencer Hashtags
+- Best Fitness Influencer Hashtags

 One of the best gym marketing campaigns you can ever launch is to give your gym website a makeover.
 This is something that will pay off for years to come.
 People are searching for your gym online and visiting your website every day.
 Approximately 70% of people will search online for a gym close to them before deciding to go visit in person.

 SEO (Search Engine Optimization) is key for gyms when competing for many local keywords (i.e. Austin Gym, CrossFit in San Francisco, Miami kickboxing, etc.) Adding and managing your gym in Google Business is a great place to start so that you can optimize how you show up in the local search results.
 Use the best gym and fitness keywords for SEO that are specific to your local market.

 Learn more about local SEO in our guide, “Gym SEO: Local SEO Guide for Gyms“